otterboros/Project-Lylat/README.md

 # Project Lylat
- Rail shooter based on Starfox64.
+A Unity, C# rail shooter based on Starfox 64.